Fellow-Consulting-AG/docapp-docs/docs/en/docbits/zugpferd.md

 ---
 title: "Export and Download Documents as ZUGFeRD-PDF and Peppol BIS Billing"
-description: "Learn how to export and download documents as ZUGFeRD-PDF and Peppol BIS Billing with Docbits (DOC²).
+description: "Learn how to export and download documents as ZUGFeRD-PDF and Peppol BIS Billing with DocBits (DOC²).
 Sign up for a 30-day free trial today!"
 date: "2022-10-19"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Export
   - Download
   - ZUGFeRD